ASEAN says Myanmar executions 'highly reprehensible'

 But violence has continued, with anti-junta groups clashing regularly with the military, which is accused of torching villages.

-Divisions in ASEAN, long criticized as a toothless talking shop, have also complicated attempts to resolve the crisis, critics say.
+Divisions in ASEAN, long criticised as a toothless talking shop, have also complicated attempts to resolve the crisis, critics say.

 Myanmar’s junta-appointed foreign minister has not been invited to the bloc’s foreign ministers’ meeting next week, according to Cambodian state media.